TheBagarius/PropertyTycoon-SussexUni/docs/README.md

 # ReadMe

-This Folder is specifically to host the static site
+This foler has all the documents and the report will be added here